How to Ask for Time Off at a New Job with Examples

 If a need for time off arises after you have started a new job, then broaching the subject will likely be more challenging.
 That said, true family emergencies, deaths, and health crises are all perfectly valid reasons for needing time off.
 On the other hand, you'll need to prove to your new employer why you warrant time off for a vacation or another seemingly personal event.

 No matter what the reason for needing time off, ask your employer as soon as possible.
-He or she will appreciate receiving a head’s up well in advance.
+They will appreciate receiving a head’s up well in advance.

 Tips for Asking for Time Off